acraven/acraven.github.io/_posts/2017-01-23-dockerised-dotnet-core-api-2-of-3.md

 ---
 layout: post
 title: "A Dockerised .NET Core API (part 2 of 3)"
-date: 2017-01-09
+date: 2017-01-23
 categories: dotnet core api docker
 featured_image: /images/cover.jpg
-tags:
+comments: true
-- draft
+uid: 10f1d606
 ---
-In my [last post]({% post_url 2017-01-09-dockerised-dotnet-core-api-1-of-3 %}) we created a web API using **.NET Core**.
-The aim of this particular post is demonstrate how we can create a **Docker** image of our web API in a robust, reliable and repeatable CI (Continuous Integration) process.
+In the [last post]({% post_url 2017-01-09-dockerised-dotnet-core-api-1-of-3 %}) of the series we created a web API using **.NET Core**.
+The aim of this post is demonstrate how we can create a **Docker** image of our web API in a robust, reliable and repeatable CI (Continuous Integration) process.

 ### Getting it into Docker
 I have come across several solutions for getting the published binaries into **Docker**, and none have left me with the satisfying glow of job well done, not even my chosen solution.
 I want to build in **Docker**, but I don't want to link a volume, besides which linked volumes need extra configuration with **boot2docker** (so I'm ruling those out).
 I want a minimal image size, which means I need to build in a different container to which is deployed.